Generative AI - Navigating Intellectual Property

 Generative AI assists companies in making well-informed judgments regarding patent filings by examining market trends, patent citations, and the competitive environment.
 It determines which inventions have the best chance of protecting against dangers or producing large rewards.
 This guarantees that scarce resources are directed towards protecting inventions that have the highest chance of being commercially successful.

 Consider a technology corporation that has created a wide range of inventions.
-It can use generative AI to determine which patents are most strategically valuable, which will enable the business to focus its resources where they will have the greatest effect—for example, by pursuing licensing opportunities, filing new patents, or enforcing those that already exist.
+It can use generative AI to determine which patents are most strategically valuable, enabling the business to focus its resources where they will have the greatest effect — for example, by pursuing licensing opportunities, filing new patents, or enforcing those that already exist.

 Invention Disclosure Analysis